 - DMS-MTX (Cellular MTSO)

-The DMS family of “Supernode” switches are still being manufactured and are in widespread use throughout Canada, the United States and in many countries thoughout the world.
+Though the DMS family of “Supernode” switches are no longer being manufactured, they are still in widespread use throughout Canada, the United States and in many countries throughout the world.

 Modern Telephone Switching Systems Index

 Overview & Background of Modern (Electronic & Digital Switching) Systems

 Automatic Electric Modern Switching Systems

 Northern Telecom (Nortel) Modern Switching Systems